 In 2010, a UK company launched an innovative and high-quality album which has been hugely popular, and now become my most popular wedding presentation.
 The Folio is one of the most eco-friendly books available and the suppliers green credentials are exceptional.

-Take a look at my eco-friendly wedding albums on the eco-friendly album page.
+Take a look at my eco-friendly wedding albums.

 UK sourced albums and materials